jkurdys/new_voter_insights/README.md

 | 17 | city_distd_value           | 0              | float64 |
 | 18 | party_last_voted           | 1666           | object  |

 Of the former, "county_districta_name", "status_reason" and "city_school_district_name" contained predominantly null values, even among the subset of new voters and were dropped accordingly.
 Of the latter, geographic divisions accounted for the majority of the 46 features in the combined total voter registration list.
-For example, "county_code", "residence_city", "residence_zipcode" and roughly 28 other features all approximate, to varying levels of granularity, the geographic distribution of voters and were consolidated to more manageable levels.
+For example, "county_code", "residence_city", "residence_zipcode" and roughly 28 other features all approximate, to varying levels of granularity, the geographic distribution of voters and were consolidated to more manageable categories.

 The majority of geographic distinctions were simply dropped due to a combination of redundancy and the difficulty of featurizing these categories for use in the model.
-With the exception of "birthyear" (which was subsequently refactored as the numerical value, "age"), every feature in the combined dataset represented a category.
-In order to avoid the nighmare of featurizing "residence_zipcode" into more than 3000 one-hot encoded categories, this column was dropped.
+With the exception of "birthyear" (which was subsequently refactored as the continuous value, "age"), every feature in the combined dataset represented a category.
+In order to avoid the nighmare of featurizing "residence_zipcode" into more than 3000 one-hot encoded categories, this column among other similar categories, was dropped.

 Yet, with other geographic categories, such as Georgia's 159 counties or 14 congressional districts, their potential predictive value outweighed the difficulties of representing them categorically.
 Representing 15 congressional districts (some voters could not be classified and were assigned to district 9999) as 15 one-hot encoded categories posed little difficulty.
-The same could be said for Georgia counties, but I decided to spare the model from parsing 159 counties and instead broke counties down into three socio-economic subsets: urban counties, rural counties and counties with a majority military population.
+The same could be said for Georgia counties, but I decided to spare the model from parsing 159 counties and instead broke counties down into [three socio-economic subsets](https://dch.georgia.gov/document/document/georgia-rural-counties-map/download): urban counties, rural counties and counties with a majority military population.
 With the addition of one-hot encoded gender and racial categories, the final data set consisted of more than 7 million records represented by 30 features.

 | #   | Column       | Non-Null Count | Dtype |
 |-----|--------------|----------------|-------|